What is infertility?

 Did you Know?

-- The average cost of IVF is $20,000 per cycle.
+- The average cost of IVF is $20,000 per cycle and it often takes 2-3 cycles to be successful.

 - The majority of Alberta employers do not include fertility and family building in their employee health benefits.